HC dismisses Swapna's plea seeking to quash FIRs on conspiracy cases | Law-Order

 - India

-In a setback to key accused in the diplomatic gold smuggling case Swapna Suresh, the Kerala High Court on Friday rejected her pleas seeking to quash the cases registered by the state police against her alleging conspiracy in Thiruvananthapuram and Palakkad.
+The Kerala High Court on Friday rejected diplomatic bags case accused Swapna Suresh's pleas seeking to quash cases registered by the state police against her in Thiruvananthapuram and Palakkad.

 Dismissing the pleas, the high court observed that the investigation in the cases were in a preliminary stage but said the complainant can approach the court after the chargesheets are filed in connection with the cases.